Hoi An’s Temples and Pagodas

 Address: Ton Duc Thang

-Chuc Thanh Pagoda is located just a few minutes north of Hoi An’s Ancient Town.
-The complex’s vast gardens and large, open worship halls boast a sense of serenity that is unrivalled by other Hoi An sacred sites.
-There is no ticket or entry fee required; just drive through its large open gate.
+The Chuc Thanh Pagoda is located just a few minutes north of Hoi An’s Ancient Town.
+The complex’s vast gardens and large, open worship halls boast a sense of serenity.
+This is unrivalled by other Hoi An temples and pagodas.
+There is no ticket or entry fee required.
+In other words, just drive through its large open gate.
 Within is a sign requesting visitors turn off their bikes and walk them to a designated parking area.

 The huge sprawling gardens on the site are host to several statues and altars.
-On either side of the gardens are burial grounds with extravagant tombs of monks long passed.
-At any given time, monks are found quietly tending to the grounds.
+On either side of the gardens, burial grounds appear with extravagant tombs of monks long passed.
+In addition, monks quietly tend to the grounds.

-While these are a few of our favourites, Hidden encourages you to explore Hoi An’s sacred sites with a loose itinerary.
+While these are a few of our favourites, Hidden encourages you to explore Hoi An’s temples and pagodas with a loose itinerary.
 The temples and pagodas of Hoi An are places of worship and tranquillity.
-As such they’re best experienced at a leisurely pace, so you can take your time to relax, light some incense, and breath in the beauty and history of the space.
+Therefore best experienced at a leisurely pace.
+So you can take your time to relax, light some incense, and breath in the beauty and history of the space.

 However, we’d be remiss if we didn’t recommend setting time aside to visit Chuc Thanh Pagoda.
-Its charms and authenticity can easily be missed if one elects only to stay within the Ancient Town.
+Above all, its charms and authenticity easily missed if one elects only to stay within the Ancient Town.